 Sketch by Architect Le Quang Hieu

-The corridor both connects the functional areas and acts as a buffer to avoid direct radiation.
-The front columns separate from the louver system evoke the image of porch columns, leaning straight down into the water, reminiscent of a stilt house.
-The roof extends far to protect from the rain, creating shade along with trees and a lake to help improve the microclimate significantly.
+The corridor not only connects the functional areas but also acts as a buffer to avoid direct radiation.
+The front columns separate from the louver system, evoking the image of porch columns, leaning straight down into the water, evoking a stilt house.
+The roof extends far to protect from the rain, creating shade along with trees and ornamental lakes, helping to significantly improve the microclimate.

 Sketch by Architect Phan Dinh Trung